ember-learn/ember-blog/CONTRIBUTING.md

 1. We use [Markdown](https://www.markdownguide.org/cheat-sheet/) when writing a blog post.

 1. The file must be saved in the `content` directory.
-The file name must begin with `YYYY-MM-DD`.

     ```bash
     # Create an Ember Times blog post for August 29, 2020